Zheo2011/Zheo2011/README.md

 - 👋 Hi, I’m @Zheo2011
 - 👀 I’m interested in ... going on with Radeon™ RX Vega M graphics driver and software for Windows® 10 64-bit for the Intel® NUC Kit NUC8i7HNK and NUC8i7HVK.
 - 🌱 I’m currently learning ...
-All in this case
+All in this case.
+First this here.
+How it worksin github.:)
 - 💞️ I’m looking to collaborate on ... ???
-- 📫 How to reach me ...
+- 📫 How to reach me ... tedab@arcor.de
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...